 Funding for certain outdoor education visits to the Crown Lands and commoners' holdings is currently available through the New Forest Higher Level Stewardship Scheme.
-50 visits (the maximum number permitted under the agreement) received funding during 2018/19.
+50 visits (the maximum number permitted under the agreement) received funding during the last financial year.

-External funding has provided the opportunity for the NPA to employ eight Apprentice Rangers over 4 years (2016-2020).
+External funding has provided the opportunity for the NPA to employ eight Apprentice Rangers over 4 years.
 This is a partnership project with Kingston Maurward College and experience gained from working with each of the five New Forest Ranger teams; National Trust, Forestry England, Hampshire and Isle of Wight Wildlife Trust, Hampshire County Council and New Forest National Park Authority.
-So far, all four apprentices have been successful in obtaining jobs within the conservation sector after completion of the apprenticeship.
+Four apprentices have so far been successful in obtaining jobs within the conservation sector after completion of the apprenticeship.